WenqinSHAO/probe_cluster/README.md

   probes <- read.csv("probes.csv", header=T)
   write(probes$id, "pbid.txt", ncolumns=1)
   ```
+  - **NOTE: not all the selected probes have measurement data, as probe's current status is not
+  necessary consistent with its status is the past.
+An example is for a newly joined probe, it
+  may appear to be connected, but do posses any measurement data during the data collection period.**
 - clean traces to arrive at tidy datasets;
   - script and results uploaded; probes to be removed stored in *ping_rm.txt* and *trace_rm.txt* . (done 29/01/16)
   - add file explain cleaning criteria. (done 01/02/16)